 Now that you know where you can teach kids yoga, here are a few tips to help you make it a reality:

 Calling and emailing these places is great, but usually, if you appear in person and they see you face to face, you have a better chance of setting a class there.
-First impression is extremely important so come dressed nicely and with your materials well organised.
+First impression is extremely important so come dressed nicely and with your materials well organized.

 When you choose to teach in a place, take the location into consideration.
-Remember that parents will not travel far with their children, so try to choose a place which is close to residential neighbourhoods and that is easily accessible.
+Remember that parents will not travel far with their children, so try to choose a place which is close to residential neighborhoods and that is easily accessible.